What is Prominence (Local Ranking)?

 How do I improve my prominence quickly?

-Focus on generating Google reviews — it’s the fastest prominence lever.
+Focus on generating Google reviews.
+It’s the fastest prominence lever.
 Ask every satisfied customer.
 Then build citations across major directories.
 Blog content and backlinks are slower but compound over time.

 Do star ratings matter for prominence?